 - How many hours of the event are dedicated to pitching?!

 While you may think you’re attending a pitch festival, you may be confronted with two days of class sessions and only three hours of pitching.
 You may be attracted to a lower ticket price.
 Keep in mind, after paying the low entry fee, you will be charged $25-75/per meeting (that’s $649.00-1,800 for 24 meetings – two-four times as much as the HPF with far less industry reps to choose from and ten times the amount of attendees to compete for time with – eek!).
-If you’re going to anything that calls itself a “pitchfest,” you need to be sure of the companies attending are WGA Signatory, and the reputability of the industry professionals they claim will be attending.
+If you’re going to anything that calls itself a “pitchfest,” you need to research and make sure the companies they claim are attending are WGA Signatory and have actual known credits.
 Many of Hollywood’s most prestigious companies’ representatives will no longer attend pitch festivals other than Fade In‘s due to their own bad experiences at copycat events.
 One now defunct event set out to purposefully deceive its attendees by ringing a bell every time there was a supposed sale or option.
 Only problem was, a sale/option is a contract and a contract takes more than 5 minutes to consummate.

 I’m writing a screenplay that’s character-driven, set in the mid-1960’s.
 How do I determine which companies would be best for me to sign up with?
 The Hollywood Pitch Festival will e-mail each attendee, approximately 7 days prior to the event, a list of the companies/industry representatives attending, what each company is currently looking to produce (i.e., genre, budget), along with each company’s credits.
 We also post a genre list at each event for cross-reference and provide you with a printed version of the exec list.
 Again, unlike our competitors, we do not charge extra for this booklet.

 How many companies can I pitch?
 Is it as many as I can manage?
-Fade In’s live pitchfests have no set limits as to the number of pitch meetings an attendee can make.
-Attendees can take as many meetings as they can fit in during the weekend.
+There are no set limits.
+Attendees can take as many meetings as they can fit in to their schedule during the weekend.
 We only ask that each attendee initially sign up for his or her first fourteen (14) meetings so that everyone has a shot at their top choices.
-This year, as an added value, we will be giving all 200+ Hollywood buyers/reps a master list of attendees that includes each participant’s logline and contact info – so regardless of how many meetings you take, your project will still be seen by all industry pros taking part.

 Will there be workshops on how to pitch prior to one actually having the opportunity to pitch?
-Yes.
-This year, we are offering virtual pitch coaching via Skype two weeks prior to the event.
+We offer virtual pitch coaching via Skype two weeks prior to the event.

 My writing partner and I are thinking of attending.
 Do we both need to pay for a ticket or can we come under one ticket?
 Writing teams must each individually pay for a ticket but have the advantage of receiving twice as many meetings as a single attendee.
 This is done by one partner signing up for his/her meetings during one part of the day and the other partner signing up for his./her meetings during the other part of the day.
 Partners can attend each others’ meetings and be in the on-call line separately as well to capitalize on this.